gadams999/greengrassv2-provisioner/README.md

 1. Uses a bootstrap certificate and deployed Fleet Provisioning pipeline to complete the steps via Lambda.
 1. Uses a bootstrap certificate or API key to call API Gateway to completed the provisioning steps.

-**NOTE**: Provisioning only takes place on an installed, but not running Greengrass software deployment.
+**NOTE**: Provisioning only takes place on an installed, but not running AWS IoT Greengrass software deployment.
 It is expected to be part of an automation process such as Ansible, or GGv2 software embedded into a base install such as Yocto/OE.

 Locally, a script would take in: